Kaman K-MAX: Background

 In 1947, the German aeronautical engineer Anton Flettner was brought to the United States as part of Operation Paperclip.
 He was the developer of the two earlier synchropter designs from Germany during the Second World War: the Flettner Fl 265 which pioneered the synchropter layout, and the slightly later Flettner Fl 282 Kolibri ("Hummingbird"), intended for eventual production.
-Both designs used the principle of counter-rotating side-by-side intermeshing rotors, as the means to solve the problem of torque compensation, normally countered in single–rotor helicopters by a tail rotor, fenestron, NOTAR, or vented blower exhaust.
+Both designs used the principle of counter-rotating side-by-side intermeshing rotors, as the means to solve the problem of torque compensation, normally countered in single–rotor helicopters by a tail rotor, fenestron, NOTAR, or vented blower exhaust, which can use 10-25% of the engine power.
 Flettner remained in the United States and became the chief designer of the Kaman company.
 In this capacity, he designed numerous new helicopters that used the Flettner double rotor.

+Design

 The K-MAX series is the latest in a long line of Kaman synchropters, the most famous of which is the HH-43 Huskie.
 The first turbine-powered helicopter was also a Kaman synchropter.
+HH-43 customers requested a similar helicopter from Kaman, optimized for lifting.

 Accordingly, the K-MAX relies on two primary advantages of synchropters over conventional helicopters: The increased efficiency compared to conventional rotor-lift technology; and the synchropter's natural tendency to hover.
 This increases stability, especially for precision work in placing suspended loads.
 At the same time, the synchropter is more responsive to pilot control inputs, making it possible to easily swing a load, or to scatter seed, chemicals, or water over a larger area.
+The K-MAX was flight certified in 1994.